jp2321/dl4cv_dev/slides/chapter7_01_semantic_segmentation.md

 Source: Ronneberger, Fischer & Brox, 2015

-Note: For the other often-used network, the U-Net, used in medicine, so-called deconvolutions are used.
+Note: For the other network architecture frequently used, the U-Net, so-called deconvolutions are applied.
 It is called U-Net because it looks like a U. The main characteristic is that some layers outputs from the encoder are copied and concatenated with layers in the encoder.
+The U-Net was originally developed for medical image segmentation, however is nowadays applied in a broad range of domains.

 ---